acneff/smu_msds_hw/README.md

 # smu_msds_hw
-Reposity for my homework from the SMU MSDS program.
+Repository for my homework from the SMU MSDS program.

+Content will be sorted by MSDS course number and further by homework number.